FTC disclosure tour-de-force here. The following article was last updated on Dec 4, 2025 ...

 One of my riding buddies owns a 2005 Honda CBR1000RR, or Fireblade as they're called in Europe, Repsol edition.
 My friend was quick to correct me: this model, which he bought new in 2005, a limited edition with a unique Vehicle Identification Number, is NOT a Fireblade.
 It's a CBR1000RR Repsol, an increasingly rare machine that incorporates zero rider aids.

-The engine is an in-line four-cylinder motor and was advertised as having 172 horsepower with a top speed of 178 miles-per-hour.
+The engine is an in-line four-cylinder motor and Honda advertised it as having 172 horsepower with a top speed of 178 miles per hour.
 Whatever the correct name, it's a great-looking motorcycle in Repsol livery.
 Those orange wheels really stand out in a crowd.

 That motorcycle is fast.
-Capable of quarter-mile times in the low to mid-ten-second range, he's been able to easily accelerate away from me during track days.
-Through modifications which include tuning and an exhaust system, my friend's Honda will attain top speeds of around 180 miles-per-hour indicated on his GPS-verified speedometer.
+Capable of quarter-mile times in the low to mid-ten-second range, he easily accelerates away from me during track days.
+Through modifications, which include tuning and an exhaust system, my friend's Honda will attain top speeds of around 180 miles per hour, indicated on his GPS-verified speedometer.

 Again, this machine does all of that without rider aids.